Rafaellinos/ocp17/README.md

 > char[] charArray = new char[]{'a'}; for (int x : charArray) System.out.println(x); this is valid,
 > because char can be cast to int, float and double

+> char++ goes the the nest letter in alphabet. `char k = 'a'; a++; // result == 'b'`

+> classic arrays, like int[] can receive null

+> :warning: code after continue, break and return will not compile, even with with LABELs.
+Reason: unreacheble code

+> :warning: switch cannot be float, double or boolean